bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 #### Comment

-Comment is a great way to discuss things without explicitly approving or requesting changes.
+Using comments is a great way to discuss things without explicitly approving or requesting changes.

 We use [conventional comments](https://conventionalcomments.org) to help convey the intent and expected action taken from each comment on the PR.